 YouthWorX NT will be delivering specialist training to support and improve outcomes in child protection, youth justice and youth mental health.

 The contract was awarded in recognition of the ongoing commitment and success of YouthWorX NT in understanding the cultural and social context of the NT, while delivering programs that meet best-practice standards when working with the most vulnerable.

 Established in 2018, the National Youth Employment Body (NYEB) enables local and national collaboration to address local barriers to youth employment and to understand what is required for a mutually beneficial alignment of labour market supply and demand.

 The NYEB is a coalition of people and organisations invested in addressing youth unemployment through the development of local to national responses that meet the needs of young people and industry alike, and ultimately drive systems change.

-YouthWorX NT partners with eleven other providers in thirteen regions across Australia, to drive a consistent and collaborative approach to the delivery of the Transition to Work service.
+YouthWorX NT partners with eleven other providers in thirteen regions across Australia, to drive a consistent and collaborative approach to the delivery of Youth Transitions services.
 It ensures the program is delivered through the lens of Advantaged Thinking – to move away from deficit, disadvantaged or problem-focused thinking, towards jointly creating real jobs, real education, and real community connections.